Southern Carnarvon Basin

 Southern Carnarvon Basin tectonic subdivisions, pipelines, fields and selected wells

-The elongate, northerly trending Southern Carnarvon Basin contains two principal structural elements: the western Gascoyne Platform, and the eastern Merlinleigh and Byro Sub-basins, which are separated by the Proterozoic Carrandibby Inlier of the Glenburgh Terrane.
+The Southern Carnarvon Basin contains two principal structural elements: the western Gascoyne Platform, and the eastern Merlinleigh and Byro Sub-basins, separated by the Proterozoic Carrandibby Inlier of the Glenburgh Terrane.
 The Gascoyne Platform contains gently folded Ordovician to Devonian strata, unconformably overlain by a veneer of Mesozoic and younger rocks, which thicken to the west.
 In comparison, the Merlinleigh and Byro Sub-basins are characterised by an Upper Carboniferous to Permian section, which is up to 7 km thick, underlain by a relatively thin Lower Carboniferous – Devonian section.
 Thin Cretaceous and younger strata onlap onto the western edges of these sub-basins.

 Seismic data indicate that the breakup of Gondwana during the Mesozoic had the greatest impact on the structural evolution of the area and produced wrench-induced northerly and northwesterly trending faults, particularly along the western margin of the Merlinleigh Sub-basin, and long-wavelength folds.
 The collision of the Australian continent with the Indonesian Plate in the Miocene caused structural inversion and reverse movement on many faults previously dominated by normal movement as well as forming a series of broad folds, especially across the Gascoyne Platform.